gruntjs/grunt-docs/Deprecations-1.0.md

 * `grunt.file.readYAML` has been deprecated.
 Please `npm install js-yaml` and require [js-yaml](https://www.npmjs.com/package/js-yaml) directly.
 * `grunt.file.readJSON` has been deprecated.
 Please use `require("file.json")` directly.
 * `grunt.event` has been deprecated.
 Please `npm install eventemitter2` and require [eventemitter2](https://www.npmjs.com/package/eventemitter2) directly.

+### CoffeeScript
+The next major version release of Grunt will no longer automatically process Gruntfiles in CoffeeScript.

+You are now expected to `npm install coffeescript` separately if you would like to write your Gruntfile in CoffeeScript.